-The basic description of hazardous materials includes the ID number, proper shipping name, hazard class or division, and the packing group, if any, in that order.
-The packing group is displayed in roman numerals and may be preceded by “PG.”
+The basic description of HazMat includes the ID number, proper shipping name, hazard class or division, and the packing group, if any, in that order.
+The packing group is displayed in Roman numerals and may be preceded by “PG.”

-The ID number, shipping name, and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
+The ID number, shipping name, and hazard class must not be abbreviated unless specifically authorized in HMR.
 The description must also show:

 - The total quantity and unit of measure.